 If you would like to learn how to climb, several companies provide lessons and multi-day rock climbing camps at Pinnacles.

-The west side is accessible from Highway 101 near the town of Soledad.
+The less-developed west side is accessible from Highway 101 near the town of Soledad.
 Head east along Highway 146 to the park entrance.
-A small visitor center is located there, but there are no overnight accommodations, and no campground.
-Gates on the west side stay open from 7:30 a.m. to 8 p.m. daily.
-You can leave after 8 p.m., but you can’t drive in.
-The east entrance, off Highway 25 roughly 30 miles/48 kilometers south of Hollister, is open 24/7, and there is camping, a visitor center, and a camp store.
+The west gate stays open from 7:30 a.m. to 8 p.m. daily.
+(You can leave after 8 p.m., but you can’t drive in.)

 The Pinnacles Volcanic Formation developed some 23 million years ago.
 But it wasn’t until January of 2013 that this area was designated as a national park, making it the youngest one in the state of California.
 Pinnacles National Park gets its name from towering, domed rock structures that seem to bulge out of the earth.
 Located east of the Salinas Valley, it’s the perfect place to enjoy natural wonder that still feels a bit off the beaten path.